Hongzhi Emperor: Eunuchs

-Government
+Government and administration

 Reduction of bureaucracy and composition of the government

 At the start of his reign, the Emperor made efforts to reduce unnecessary spending and eliminate corrupt eunuch-run agencies.
 He placed great importance on the competence and integrity of his bureaucracy, and was even stricter than previous Ming emperors (with the exception of the founder of the dynasty, the Hongwu Emperor) in removing incompetent and dishonest officials.
 Shortly after taking the throne, he conducted a thorough purge of the court, removing many flatterers who had obtained their positions through bribery rather than merit.
 This included dismissing two thousand extra officials and nearly a thousand Taoists, Buddhists, and lamas, whom he sent back to their homes.
 He also imprisoned or executed the most corrupt Buddhist and Taoist monks.
-Additionally, he removed the relatives of Lady Wan from their positions and the disgraced Senior Grand Secretary, Wan An, who was the head of the government.
+Additionally, he removed the relatives of Lady Wan from their positions and the disgraced Senior Grand Secretary Wan An, who was the head of the government.

 The reduction of bureaucracy at the beginning of the Emperor's reign is evidenced by an episode recorded by the Korean Choe Bu.
 In the spring of 1488, Choe Bu led a group of Korean sailors who shipwrecked on the coast of Fujian and were returning home at the expense of the Ming government.
 While traveling on the Grand Canal to the north, he observed a constant stream of official boats going in the opposite direction.
 He was told that the new emperor was reducing the number of officials in the capital and, as a gesture of favor, allowing those who were dismissed to travel home comfortably at state expense.

 The Emperor called upon able and straightforward men who had previously retired.
 Among them were the eunuch Huai En and the official Wang Shu, the latter of whom was appointed minister of personnel.
 He sought their advice in selecting the other ministers.
 The leading ministers in Hongzhi's government were Ma Wensheng, who successively headed the Censorate, the Ministry of War, and the Ministry of Personnel, and Liu Daxia, who served as minister of war during the last five years of the Hongzhi Emperor's reign.
 The Emperor frequently consulted with Liu Daxia, which was unusual in the Ming administrative system.

 The Emperor also sought advice from the grand secretaries as a group.
 Of the three grand secretaries from the previous era, two had a bad reputation and were dismissed—Wan An and Liu Jue.
 This left only Liu Ji, who was still criticized by some censors.
 However, the newly appointed grand secretaries, Liu Jian and Xu Pu, as well as those selected a few years later, Qiu Jun, Li Dongyang, and Xie Qian, were all honorable men.
 This led to exceptional harmony at court.